-Blanchet Catholic High School requires 24 credits for high school graduation.
+Blanchet Catholic High School requires 26 credits for high school graduation.
 Blanchet Catholic High School requirements include four credits of religion and two additional credits in the same foreign language.
-All students in grades 9 through 12 are required to complete 10 hours of community service, in addition to an all-school service day and class service experience, for each year they attend Blanchet Catholic High School.
+All students in grades 9- 11 are required to complete 10 hours of community service outside the classroom, in addition to a class service experience, for each year they attend Blanchet Catholic High School.
+Seniors are required to complete 20 hours through their senior service project.